-- Customer market analysis reports: new target market recommendations, competitor analysis, marketing activities, and budgeting for marketing activities.
+Customer market analysis reports: Examples include new target market recommendations, competitor analysis, marketing activities, budgeting for marketing activities, promotional strategies.

-- Software projects: Examples include prototypes or 'proof of concepts' such as chatbot models, designing and recommending open-source software solutions, UX (User experience) and accessibility design recommendations, and researching the viability of software ideas.
+Software projects: Examples include prototypes or 'proof of concepts' e.g., chatbot model; design and recommend open-source software solutions; UX (user experience) and accessibility design recommendations; researching viability of software ideas.

-- Mechanical or Mechatronic Design projects: Examples include designing and building a physical robotic or mechanical prototype, developing and refining automotive systems or manufacturing, and research-based deliverables such as a feasibility study, scoping report.
+Mechanical or mechatronic design projects: Examples include designing and building a physical robotic or mechanical prototype, developing and refining automotive systems or manufacturing, research-based deliverables e.g., feasibility study, scoping report .

-- Sustainability intern: We seek project proposals from organisations working on environmental or social sustainability challenges.
-Students from the Bachelor of Sustainability and Environment can conduct research, write literature reviews, collaborate on report writing, carry out program evaluations, assist in organising campaigns or events, analyse data, and support community engagement initiatives, providing evidence-based insights and practical recommendations to strengthen your programs, campaigns or impact strategies as they relate to social, environmental and economic sustainability.
-Please note this is an EOI.
-This subject will commence in Semester 2, but recruitment starts now.
+Sustainability intern: Organisations working on environmental or social sustainability challenges will collaborate with students from the Bachelor of Sustainability and Environment.
+Students conduct research, write literature reviews, collaborate on report writing, carry out program evaluations, assist in organising campaigns or events, analyse data, and support community engagement initiatives, providing evidence-based insights and practical recommendations to strengthen your programs, campaigns, or impact strategies.

 What do we need from you?